 Greene was invited to big league Spring Training to kick off the 2013 campaign.
 He got rocked in two Grapefruit League outings (four runs in 1.1 innings) and returned to Tampa when the season opened.
 Greene earned a midseason promotion to Double-A Trenton and had a the best year of his career, pitching to a 3.38 ERA (~3.05 FIP) with 8.0 K/9 (20.7%) and 1.7 BB/9 (4.5 BB%) in a career-high 154.1 innings.
 Following his breakout season, the Yankees added him to the 40-man roster to protect him from the Rule 5 Draft.

 Greene always had the size (listed at 6-foot-3 and 200 lbs.) but it took a while for his stuff to catch up.
-He sat around 88-89 mph in high school and college but now works in the 92-94 mph range as a starter with his four-seam fastball.
-Greene’s best secondary pitch is a hard low-to-mid-80s slider, plus he also throws a changeup and a sinker.
-The latter two are clear third and fourth offerings.
+He sat around 88-89 mph in high school and college but now works in the 92-94 mph range as a starter with his two-seam fastball.
+Greene’s best secondary pitch is a hard low-to-mid-80s slider, plus he also throws a changeup.
+The latter is a clear third offering.

 Thanks to some work with pitching coordinator Gil Patterson and others, Greene was able to tighten up his mechanics and do a better job of staying in line with the plate this summer.
 That, as well as an increased emphasis on attacking the zone rather than nibbling, led to the improved strike-throwing ability.
 Greene has been durable since having his elbow rebuilt, throwing at least 110 innings in each of the last three seasons and at least 135 innings in two of the last three seasons.

 That clip is from 2011 because there simply isn’t much video of Greene out there.
 He appears a few times in this highlight reel from August (he’s number 27), if you’re interested.